BlockstreamResearch/bip-frost-dkg/README.md

    This means that any `t` of have all the necessary inputs to session a successful FROST signing sessions that produce signatures valid under the shared public key.
  - The success certificate will, when presented to any other (honest) signer, convince that other signer to deem the protocol successful.

+TODO: The following paragraph assumes success certificates, but we don't have success certificates in the API anymore; the certificate is contained in the recovery data.
 We stress that the mere fact one signer deems a protocol session successful does not imply that other signers deem it successful yet.
 That is exactly why the success certificate is necessary:
-If some signers have deemed the protocol not successful, but others have not (yet) and thus are stuck in the protocol session, e.g., due to failing network links or invalid messages sent by malicious signers, the successful signers can eventually make the stuck signers unstuck by presenting them a success certificate.
+If some signers have deemed the protocol not successful (TODO: remove "not" for the sentence to make sense?), but others have not (yet) and thus are stuck in the protocol session, e.g., due to failing network links or invalid messages sent by malicious signers, the successful signers can eventually make the stuck signers unstuck by presenting them a success certificate.
 The success certificate can, e.g., be attached to a request to initiate a FROST signing session.

+TODO: we mention the following above already.
 If a DKG session succeeds from the point of view of an honest signer by outputting a shared public key, then unforgeability is guaranteed, i.e., no subset of `t-1` signers can create a signature.
 TODO: Additionally, all honest signers receive correct DKG outputs, i.e., any set of t honest signers is able to create a signature.